-Who Is Mediation Best Suited For In Your Opinion?
+Who Is Mediation Best Suited For?

 Mediation is probably best for people who can talk to each other and have not lost all respect for one another.
 I like to mediate with people who both have decided they want a divorce and that there’s no reason to fight about it.
 They can work it out that they’re both entitled to the benefits of the marriage and they both are entitled to the liabilities, which includes the debt.
 They just need some help facilitating that conversation.